tw-in-js/twind/README.md

 ## Notable Changes

+- [twind](./packages/twind) — shim-first implementation using [@twind/preset-tailwind](./packages/preset-tailwind) and [@twind/preset-autoprefixer](./packages/preset-autoprefixer)
-- [@twind/core](./packages/core) — without any rules to have a clean start
+- [twind/core](./packages/twind#twindcore) — shim-first implementation without any presets to have a clean start
+- API
+  - `setup` can be called as many times as you want.
   - classes are returned in order they are applied by the browser - last one wins
-  - the `twind` factory returns `tw` as known from twind v0.16; additional it can be used to access:
+  - `tw` as known from twind v0.16; additional it can be used to access:
     - the theme: `tw.theme(...)`
     - the target sheet: `tw.target`
     - allows to reset twind (start clean): `tw.clear()`